I had an epiphany the other day.

 Raw honey actually is clear and pourable.
 The reason it is always solid at the market is because the stuff grocery stores carry is old.
 All honey crystallizes with age.
 If you purchase raw honey fresh from a local beekeeper, it will look just like the over-processed, heat-treated market brands.

-I already use a few of these substitutions to make my food healthier, vegetarian and tasty, but I will have to try the rest.
+I love this article 🙂 I already use a few of these substitutions to make my food healthier, vegetarian and tasty, but I will have to try the rest.

 I especially hate low-fat products.
 Unfortunately my Mum uses everything low-fat and believes it is healthy for her.
 When we visit she wonders why I don’t like the no-fat greek-style yogurt she buys which tastes “just like the real thing”.
 I think it’s been such a long time since she’s tasted the real thing, she’s forgotten how good it is…